Inspiring people to practice kindness and pass it on to others

 Keeping in contact with those who have influenced you in a positive way is also beneficial to you, because those people also represent a positive influence in your life and will continue to help you become the person you strive to be.
 Letting them know they have inspired you will move them continue helping others as they helped you.

 Write a letter to the people who have made a difference in your life.
 Tell them about how they helped you get where you are, and why you are thankful for their support.

 Don’t have the time to write a letter?
 Simply send an e-mail to someone who’s made a difference.

 In Authentic Happiness, Martin Seligman writes of an experiment in which students wrote a letter to someone who had made a difference in their lives.
 They then shared the experience of laminating and presenting the letter in person.
 It was a very moving experience and underscores the fact that acts of altruism lift the heart of the giver far more than any pleasurable activity ever could.

-Posted 8 months ago by Jeannette from Lake Worth Florida
+Posted about 1 year ago by Jeannette from Lake Worth Florida